Please note: This site contains links to websites not controlled by the Australian Government or ESA. More information here.

 This sequence of four lessons invites students to investigate how many of a chosen food item are eaten at their school in a year.
 Students identify the mathematical knowledge they need to find how many of the selected items they eat in a year and devise a plan to find the total number, using grouping, partitioning and repeated addition strategies.
 They share strategies and methods and reach consensus about the most efficient strategies to use.
 Each lesson is outlined in detail including curriculum links, vocabulary, materials needed, sample answers, discussion points and student resources.
 This sequence is part of the reSolve: Mathematics by Inquiry special topic 'Authentic Problems'.

-ACMNA027 Recognise, model, represent and order numbers to at least 1000
+Recognise, represent and order numbers to at least 1000 using physical and virtual materials, numerals and number lines

 reSolve Maths by Inquiry